PauloHARocha/HealthApp/README.md

-# HealthApp: A Health tool to treat Tubercolosi.
+# HealthApp: A Health tool to help treat Tubercolosis.

 > Ludus Lab